The clay’s and glazes I use are influenced by three very important bonsai artists, and by what I observe in nature.

 Michael Hagedorn (Crataegus Bonsai) advised me to embrace traditional bonsai design before I venture into abstract shapes.
 I have taken this advice very seriously and continue to refine traditional shapes and styles.

-Ryan Neil (Mirai American Bonsai) once told me that if I could truly see the tree planted in my pots before I make them, then the pots would be more appropriate for bonsai.
+Ryan Neil (Bonsai Mirai) once told me that if I could truly see the tree planted in my pots before I make them, then the pots would be more appropriate for bonsai.
 I use this advice every time I sit down at the wheel.

 Most of all I owe thanks to Scott Elser, national bonsai award recipient and active member of the Bonsai Society of Portland.
 Scott has taken the time to critique my work on a continual basis and his guidance has helped me progress with focus.
 It is a true gift to have someone with such knowledge share it so generously.